Huang Yaoshi

-Huang Yaoshi, known as Apothecary Huang in the St. Martin's translation, is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
-He is one of the Five Greats of the wulin (martial artists' community) during the Song dynasty (Southern Song), alongside Wang Chongyang, Hong Qigong, Ouyang Feng and Duan Zhixing.
-He is nicknamed "Eastern Heretic" for being an unorthodox radical who behaves as he wishes without showing any regard for formalities or moral ethics.
+Huang Yaoshi, also known as Apothecary Huang in the St. Martin's translation, is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
+He is one of the "Five Greats", the five most powerful martial artists in the wulin (martial artists' community), alongside Wang Chongyang, Hong Qigong, Ouyang Feng and Duan Zhixing.
+Nicknamed "Eastern Heretic", he is known for being an unorthodox radical who behaves as he wishes without showing any regard for formalities or moral ethics.
 He loathes the dogma of traditional rites in Chinese society and admires only genuine honour and pure love.
 As such, he is often regarded by his contemporaries as a cultural heretic.
-His nickname may be translated to "Eastern Evil" because the character xié (邪) in his nickname also refers to "evil" and "unorthodoxy" in jianghu terminology.
+His nickname may be translated to "Eastern Evil" because the character xie in his nickname also refers to "evil" and "unorthodoxy".

 Fictional character biography

-Background

-Huang Yaoshi is the master of Peach Blossom Island and one of the Five Greats, the five most powerful martial artists in the jianghu (martial artists' community).
-Apart from being a formidable fighter, he is well-versed in other fields such as military strategy, music and divination.
-Known to be a loner who harbours "heretical" views on traditional Chinese social norms, he is nicknamed "Eastern Heretic" and his eccentric personality makes him a much dreaded figure in the jianghu.
-He is married to Feng Heng, who died shortly after giving birth to their daughter, Huang Rong, the female lead character in the novel.
+Huang Yaoshi is the master of Peach Blossom Island and one of the "Five Greats", the five most powerful martial artists in the wulin.
+Known for being a loner who harbours "heretical" views on traditional Chinese social norms, he is nicknamed "Eastern Heretic" and his eccentric personality makes him a much dreaded figure in the wulin.
+He married Feng Heng, who died shortly after giving birth to their daughter, Huang Rong.
 He has six apprentices: Qu Lingfeng, Chen Xuanfeng, Mei Chaofeng, Lu Chengfeng, Wu Mianfeng and Feng Mofeng.